SBBotanicGarden-BiodiversityTeam/Intro_to_BioDiv_GitHub/Formatting_cheatsheet.md

 # Formatting an .md file
 For all formatting examples, if possible I will put what is typed into the codespace as well as what that looks like once we comit changes.

+Normal text can be written, well, normally with no hash (#)

+    Normal text can be written, well, normally with no hash (#)

 To put anything in codespace window, you just indent those lines one or more tabs:

         To put anything in codespace window, you just indent those lines one or more tabs:

-Normal text can be written, well, normally with no hash (#)

-    Normal text can be written, well, normally with no hash (#)
+To put filenames or short lines of code into `code font` you add ticks around it.
+This has to be the tick marks found on the same key as the tilda `~`.

+        To put `filenames` or short lines of code into `code font` you add ticks around it.

-# Headers
+## Headers
     # H1
     ## H2
     ### H3